storj/docs/app/support/faqs/page.md

 - **Specific operations:** Caveats can restrict whether an API Key can perform any of the following operations: Read, Write, Delete, List

-- **Bucket:** Caveats can restrict whether an API Key can perform operations on one or more Buckets&#x20;
+- **Bucket:** Caveats can restrict whether an API Key can perform operations on one or more Buckets

 - **Path and path prefix:** Caveats can restrict whether an API Key can perform operations on Objects within a specific path in the object hierarchy